jjneely/carolinarscm.org/content/register.md

 <!-- {{% figure src="/images/2018-music-poster.jpg" %}} -->

-Music for 2019 has not yet been announced.
+Music for the 2020 Course has not yet been announced.
+Stay tuned for updates!

 <!--
+Music for 2019 is listed below.
+It is available from Cliff Hill Music by emailing <a href="mailto:cliff@cliffhillmusic.com">cliff@cliffhillmusic.com</a>
+or calling 800-819-8772.
 Remember that you are responsible for purchasing, obtaining, and practicing your music before you arrive at the course.

-Music for 2018 is available as a packet from Cliff Hill music and can be ordered directly from them.
+* *I will Set His Dominion to the Sea* – Bruce Neswick
+* *Ave Maria* & *Ave Maria Stella* – Cecilia McDowall
+* *God Be In My Head* – Philip Wilby
+* *Preces & Responses* – Gerre Hancock
+* *O Gracious Light* – David Hogan
+* *Magnificat and Nunc dimittis 'Mt St Alban Service'* – David Hogan
+* *Te Deum 'Collegium Regale'* – Herbert Howells
 -->

-[1]: /pdf/2019/chorister-packet-2019.pdf
+[1]: /pdf/2020/chorister-packet-2020.pdf
-[2]: /pdf/2019/adult-packet-2019.pdf
+[2]: /pdf/2020/adult-packet-2020.pdf
-[3]: /pdf/2019/staff-packet-2019.pdf
+[3]: /pdf/2020/staff-packet-2020.pdf
 [4]: /pdf/2016/Reference_Form.pdf
 [5]: /pdf/2016/Self_Declaration_Form.pdf
 [7]: /contact